 The most dangerous assumption that many organizations make is that they are not going to be a target.
 This may be because they think their data is not important or because it is very well protected.

 Both of these assumptions are wrong.
-Even if your business is small, you may have customers or that are of interest to hackers, who are usually looking for systems like yours to attack.
-If you think you are well protected, many other billion dollar companies thought so too.
+Even if your business is small, you may have customers or suppliers who are interested in hackers, who are usually looking for systems like yours to attack.
+If you think you are well protected, so do many other billion dollar companies.

 The latest revelation shows that all systems and all devices can be targeted, even the ones we least expect.
 Innovations such as IoT and the cloud simply expand the system that organizations need to maintain.
 And hackers will not stick to the old-fashioned ideas about which software and which systems are vulnerable to attack.